01 of 12

 The Minnesota Fringe Festival is at the beginning of August.
-Hundreds of music, dance and theater performances are shown at venues across the Twin Cities.
+Hundreds of music, dance, and theater performances are shown at venues across the Twin Cities.

 The Irish Fair of Minnesota is a free festival in early August in Harriet Island, St. Paul with sports, dancing, music and all kinds of Irish-themed fun.

-The Minnesota State Fair takes place at end of August.
+The Minnesota State Fair takes place at the end of August.
 The "Great Minnesota Get-Together" is the twelve days up to Labor Day every year.
 Find farm animals, thrill rides, live music, food on a stick, and all the fun of the fair.Continue to 9 of 12 below.

 09 of 12

 The Renaissance Festival is open on weekends in September.
 Visit wenches, wizards, knights, snake charmers, see medieval entertainment, and indulge in food and drink at one of the nation's largest Renaissance festivals.

 The Twin Cities Marathon is the first Sunday of October.
 Over 10,000 runners follow the course from the Metrodome in downtown Minneapolis to the State Capitol in downtown St. Paul, with half a million spectators cheering them on.
 Halloween is October 31, and in the Twin Cities and there's plenty of haunted houses and Halloween parties around the Metro area.